mhinkkan/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_pmsyrm_5kw.rst

 used in this example does not consider the saturation, only the system model does.

 ..
-GENERATED FROM PYTHON SOURCE LINES 16-17

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 17-27
+GENERATED FROM PYTHON SOURCE LINES 15-25

 .. code-block:: Python